vickyorlo/DeepCartoonColorizer/README.md

 ```
 python main.py -et -s 100 # means that every 100 frame will considered
 ```
-By default it is 50 (around 2 seconds).
+By default it is 50 (around 2 seconds as in publication).

+Running one of this commands will result in creation of two folders.
+One called 'training_set' and second 'testing_set'.

 ### Model training ###